 Mummy guilt … It’s everywhere – including, yes, in mothers’ groups.
-So we were thrilled to see a post in the Inner West Mums Facebook group this week that encouraged mums to not feel guilty about all the less-than-perfect things we do as parents.
+So we were thrilled to see a post in the Inner West Mums Facebook group that encouraged mums to not feel guilty about all the less-than-perfect things we do as parents.

 In the post, the member shared a list of the things she chooses not to feel guilty about and invited others to add to it.
 And the Inner West Mums leapt in with their own admissions.
 There was much applause, laughter, and more than a few members taking notes on others’ rather ingenious life hacks.
 Here is an edited selection of our favourite responses.